Tuberculosis of the Female Genital Tract

 A less common mode of infection, lymphatic spread, occurs when the primary lesion is in the abdominal cavity.
-In some countries in which people drink raw milk (unpasteurized), infection which spreads by way of the alimentary tract and caused by the bovine tubercle bacillus is still reported.
-Gavaller and coworkers reported that in one area of Hungary, 33% of cases of female genital TB were due to bovine bacillus, which was spread to the fallopian tubes by way of the lymphatics.35
+In some countries in which people drink raw milk (unpasteurized), infection spread by way of the alimentary tract and caused by the bovine tubercle bacillus is still reported.
+Gavaller and coworkers reported that in one area of Hungary, 33% of cases of female genital TB were due to bovine bacillus, spread to the fallopian tubes by way of lymphatics.35

 Direct Spread From a Neighboring Viscus